 Mental health is one of New Zealand’s largest health and social issues, We will make sure that every New Zealander has access to high-quality care and preventative care for mental health issues so that they can fully engage in their communities and live happy and fulfilling lives.
 UnitedFuture will review our mental health strategy, here are our key priorities.

-We want to make sure everyone in our communities is able and willing to engage in civics.
-We will ensure that young New Zealanders understand their civic rights and responsibilities and work towards giving everyone the recourses and opportunities to fully participate in civics, whether that’s understanding the way our Parliament works or the origins of the Treaty of Waitangi.
+We want to make sure everyone in our country is able and willing to fully participate in our society and engage in educated, informed debate about the issues facing future generations.
+We will ensure that young New Zealanders understand their civic rights and responsibilities, including how our parliamentary democracy works and the origins of the Treaty of Waitangi.

-The early months of a child’s life are incredibly important, it’s where the bond with their parents and guardians is solidified and they learn the key skills that will serve them their entire lives, that’s why it’s important that parents have the opportunity to be there.
-We would extend paid parental leave to ensure that every parent has the opportunity to spend crucial time with their children while they develop and make it flexible enough to suit all circumstances.
+The early months of a child’s life are incredibly important to their future wellbeing, and the role the child’s parents play during this period is crucial.
+We would extend paid parental leave to ensure every parent has the opportunity to spend as much time as possible with their children during this time, and we would make parental leave arrangements flexible enough to suit all circumstances.